FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 an application MAY choose to implement in support of the genealogical research process.
 When a researcher decides that two or more personas describe the same person, an application that implements the N-Tier Evidence Architecture creates a new instance of `Person` that "joins" the personas.
-A person that is used to "join" personas and/or other persons is referred to as an "upper-tier person".
+A person that is used to "join" personas and/or other persons is referred to as an "higher-tier person".

 The N-Tier Evidence Architecture stipulates the following:

 * Personas MUST be maintained under the [Persona Constraints](#persona-constraints).
-* Upper-tier persons SHOULD NOT repeat the data of any of its associated personas unless necessary to resolve conflicts.
+* A higher-tier person SHOULD NOT repeat the data of its associated personas unless necessary to resolve conflicts.
-* Upper-tier persons SHOULD NOT provide source references.
+* A higher-tier person SHOULD NOT have source references.
-* Upper-tier persons MAY join personas to personas, upper-tier persons to upper-tier persons, or upper-tier persons to personas.
+* A higher-tier person MAY join personas to personas, higher-tier persons to higher-tier persons, or higher-tier persons to personas.
-* When providing a consolidated view of the evidence gathered for a specific person, an application does so by assembling the data of each persona and using the data of each upper-tier person to resolve conflicts.
+* When providing a consolidated view of the evidence gathered for a specific person, an application does so by assembling the data of each persona and using the data of each higher-tier person to resolve conflicts.
 The definition of the algorithms used to iterate over each person, gather the data, and resolve conflicts are outside the scope of this specification.
-Such algorithms will be subject to the constraints of the system and MAY include consideration of confidence levels and evidence type (e.g. direct, indirect, negative, etc.).
+Such algorithms will be subject to the constraints of the system and MAY include consideration of confidence levels, data types and evidence type (e.g. direct, indirect, negative, etc.).

-GEDCOM X defines the identifier type `http://gedcomx.org/ComponentEvidence` that is used to model upper-tier persons in an N-Tier Evidence Architecture.
-Each upper-tier person refers to its components by providing an identifier of type `http://gedcomx.org/ComponentEvidence` that resolves to each persona or upper-tier person being joined.
+GEDCOM X defines the identifier type `http://gedcomx.org/ComponentEvidence` that is used to model higher-tier persons in an N-Tier Evidence Architecture.
+Each higher-tier person refers to its components by providing an identifier of type `http://gedcomx.org/ComponentEvidence` that resolves to each persona or higher-tier person being joined.
 Personas MUST be identified by setting the `persona` property to `true`.